alexilyaev/eslint-config-ai/CONTRIBUTING.md

 # Contributing

-This is mainly for myself, but might useful for others.
+This is mainly for myself, but might be useful for others.

+## Setup

+- Clone the repo
+- Install dependencies
+  - `pnpm install`
+- Link the package to itself for linting to work properly
+  - `pnpm link --global`
+  - `pnpm link --global eslint-config-ai`
+- `pnpm lint`

 ## Add a new config